 - Number of protesters: I don’t like being stuck in massive crowds and neither does Ruby.
 If it’s a big event we just stay to the side so we can leave or take a break when we want.

-- Threat of violence on either side: protests happen for a reason.
+- Threat of violence on either side and from the police: protests happen for a reason.
 People are passionate about change or deeply disagree with something, and this heightened emotion can lead to confrontation.
 Just be aware.
 For example, as much as I hate fascism I would never take Ruby to counter-protest the EDL.
 It’s simply not safe for her to be near such violent, hateful lunatics!

 - If you are not sure if the event welcomes families or is appropriate, just ask the organisers and they can let you know what to expect.